Treaty of Balta Liman: Effects of the treaty

 The economic effects of the treaty would not be immediately realized in Ottoman markets.
 Politically however, the Treaty of Balta Liman had serious consequences on the outcome of the Ottoman-Syrian War.
-After signing the treaty with the English, the Ottomans knew that the United Kingdom was heavily invested the future of the Ottoman Empire.
+After signing the treaty with the British, the Ottomans knew that Britain was heavily invested the future of the Ottoman Empire.
 With the British on his side, Sultan Mahmud II would no longer passively stand by while Mehemet Ali of Egypt held Ottoman territory in Syria.
 In 1839, a year after the Treaty of Balta Liman was signed, the Ottoman Empire declared war on Egypt.
 On 29 June 1839 Ibrahim Pasha, the son of Mehemet Ali, defeated the Ottoman army in the Battle of Nezib.
 This crushing defeat offered an opportunity for Mehemet Ali Pasha to potentially take control of Constantinople and essentially the entire Ottoman Empire.
 Shortly after the defeat Mahmud died leaving his 16-year-old heir Abdülmecid in power.
 Britain, Russia, and Austria all had a considerable stake in the Ottoman Empire, and so they quickly came to the aid of the young Sultan, which led to the 1840 Convention of London.

 1840 Convention of London

-The Convention of London of 1840 was a treaty with the formal title of Convention for the Pacification of the Levant, signed on 15 July 1840 between the European Great Powers of United Kingdom, Austria, Prussia and Russia on the one hand, and the Ottoman Empire on the other.
+The Convention of London of 1840 was a treaty with the formal title of Convention for the Pacification of the Levant, signed on 15 July 1840 between the European Great Powers of Great Britain, Austria, Prussia and Russia on the one hand, and the Ottoman Empire on the other.
 The treaty offered the Egyptians complete rule over Egyptian territories and parts of Sudan as "privileged Ottoman provinces," but they would have to give up captured territories in Syria and Greece.
 Egypt did not respond to the treaty in the given amount of time because it believed France would back it in further conquest.
-Mehemet Ali's non-cooperation led to the Oriental Crisis of 1840.
+Muhammad Ali's non-cooperation led to the Oriental Crisis of 1840.
 Russian and British forces attacked Egyptian forces in Acre and quickly defeated Mehemet Ali's forces.
 France also did not anticipate entering into war with England.
-After the crisis France switched sides, and Mehemet Ali realised he would have to accept the offer contained in the treaty.
+After the crisis France switched sides, and Muhammad Ali realised he would have to accept the offer contained in the treaty.

 Economic consequences

 There are no official trade records for the Ottoman Empire before the year 1878, though it is clear that amount of imports and exports rose shortly after the Treaty of Balta Liman.
-Although the treaty undeniably increased trade, imports into the country increased exponentially more than exports, and this crippled Ottoman industry.
+Although the treaty undeniably increased trade, previously-sheltered Ottoman industry declined when exposed to foreign competition, and imports into the country increased more than exports.
+The rapid influx of cheap British textiles, no protectionist policies, and the lack of a development policy meant that industrialization fell rather than rose in the Ottoman Empire after the Treaty of Balta Liman.
 An 1866 Ottoman report claimed that the number of textile looms in Istanbul and Uskar fell from a reported 2,730 to only 23.
 Similarly brocade looms went from a previous 350 to only four, and cotton or "nankeen" looms went from 40,000 to only 5,000 in Aleppo.
-The rapid influx of cheap British textiles and no protectionist policies would make industrializing a near impossible task for the Ottoman Empire after the Treaty of Balta Liman.